CE COURSES AND EVENTS

 LEARN MORE...

-This webinar is a study into alternative modalities addressing the grieving process.
+Rev. Karen E. Herrick, PhD, LCSW, guides a study into alternative modalities addressing the grieving process.
 Participants will identify persistent grief and complex associated features that may be present after loss of a loved one, learn ways to support clients who may seek new or uncommon interventions for grief with sensitivity in a non-judgmental manner, while remaining true to professional standards of practice, as well as contemplate possible benefits and drawbacks when clients seek unconventional spirituality-based consultation for assistance with grief and mourning.

 LEARN MORE...